 In ODD years the small pods swap places. (ergo the “Roommate Switch”)

 When you compare these divisions to the team schedules, you’ll see there is full round-robin division play each year.
 The winners of the two divisions meet in the SEC Championship Game, same as always.

 I like calling the divisions the X’s & O’s (even years) and the Y’s & Z’s (odd years).
 It’s simple, football related, and has no overlap.
 (Others have suggested just combining the pod names: NorthSouth and EastWest in even years; NorthEast and SouthWest in odd years).

-(FYI there is further discussion of the divisions in the Q&A at the bottom).
+(FYI there is more discussion of the Divisions in the Q&A at the bottom).

-This formula provides the 8-game schedule, with a two-year cycle through the whole conference.
-Everyone has 3 permanent opponents and rotates through the other 10 teams at 5 per year:
+This formula establishes the 8-game schedule and the two-year cycle through the whole conference.
+It provides everyone 3 permanent opponents and rotates through the other 10 teams at 5 per year:

 - SMALL POD TEAMS

 - Permanent opponents:

 - One permanent from the other small pod.
 (1 game)

 - Alternating opponents: